beylkhanovdamir/suitalterations/README.md

 Follow below instructions:

+0. Navigate to `./src` folder

-0. Build the docker image by the following command: `docker build -t suitalterations .` Make sure that command was successfully completed to start use your tagged docker image *suitalterations:latest*
+1. Build the docker image by the following command: `docker build -t suitalterations .` Make sure that command was successfully completed to start use your tagged docker image *suitalterations:latest*

-1. Run the `docker run --rm -it --name suitalterations -p 5555:80 suitalterations:latest` command
+2. Run the `docker run --rm -it --name suitalterations -p 5555:80 suitalterations:latest` command

-2. Open the URL http://localhost:5555/ in your browser.
+3. Open the URL http://localhost:5555/ in your browser.

 ### Technologies & Frameworks
 * ASP.NET Core 3.0